backoffice-plus/e-invoice-validator/README.md

 ### XRechnung

-**XRechnung** is an XML-based semantic data model established as the standard for electronic invoices in Germany, particularly for transactions with public sector entities.
+XRechnung is an XML-based e-invoicing format that serves as the official standard for electronic invoices in Germany, particularly in transactions with public sector entities.
+It is fully compliant with the European Norm EN 16931, ensuring semantic consistency and interoperability across EU member states.

+It supports two different syntaxes: UBL (Universal Business Language) and CII (Cross Industry Invoice) which represent the same semantic model.

 #### Key Features

-- **Compliance**: Aligns with the European Norm EN 16931, ensuring interoperability across EU member states.
-- **Standardization**: Serves as Germany's Core Invoice Usage Specification (CIUS), detailing national requirements for electronic invoicing.
+- **Standards-Compliant**: Conforms to EN 16931 and the German CIUS (Core Invoice Usage Specification).
+- **Dual Syntax Support**: Available in two XML syntaxes:
+  - UBL (Universal Business Language)
+  - CII (Cross Industry Invoice)
-- **Machine-Readable**: Facilitates automated processing by representing invoice data in a structured XML format.
+- **Machine-Readable**: Optimized for automated processing with structured XML data.

-#### Implementation in Germany
+#### Use in B2G (Business-to-Government)

-- **Legal Mandate**: Suppliers to federal public authorities are required to submit invoices electronically using the XRechnung standard.
+- **Legal Requirement**: Electronic invoicing using XRechnung is mandatory for suppliers to federal public authorities.
+- **Submission Portals**
-- **Transmission Portals**: Invoices are submitted through centralized platforms like the Zentrale Rechnungseingangsplattform des Bundes (ZRE) and the OZG-konforme Rechnungseingangsplattform (OZG-RE).
+  - Zentrale Rechnungseingangsplattform des Bundes
+  - OZG-RE – OZG-konforme Rechnungseingangsplattform der Länder und Kommunen

+#### Use in B2B (Business-to-Business)

+While XRechnung is primarily intended for B2G (Business-to-Government), the underlying EN 16931 standard is equally applicable to B2B transactions.
+The format can be adopted voluntarily in B2B contexts where:

+- Interoperability with EU partners is desired
+- Automation and machine-readability of invoice data are important
+- Compliance with PEPPOL or other cross-border standards is required

+Many companies in regulated sectors (e.g., utilities, healthcare) are already adopting EN 16931-compliant invoices for B2B workflows.

-#### Technical Specifications
+#### ZUGFeRD Compatibility

-- **Data Format**: Utilizes XML to encode invoice information, ensuring machine processability.
-- **Profiles**: Supports various profiles, including 'Minimum', 'Basic WL', 'Basic', 'EN 16931', 'Extended', and 'XRechnung', each catering to different levels of invoice complexity and compliance requirements.

-#### Integration with Other Standards

-- **ZUGFeRD Compatibility**: Since ZUGFeRD profile version 2.2.0 'XRECHNUNG' can be combined into human-readable PDF/A-3 documents.
+Since version 2.2.0, the ZUGFeRD profile “XRECHNUNG” enables combining XRechnung-compliant XML with a human-readable PDF/A-3 container (Factur-X style).
+This hybrid approach is useful for B2B scenarios where a visual invoice is still expected.

 ## Versions Suported

+The validator supports the following validation sets from the [KoSIT XRechnung Configurations](https://github.com/itplr-kosit/validator-configuration-xrechnung) repository:

 - 2.0.1 (2020-12-31)
 - 2.1.1 (2021-11-15)